deniz195/zeroguess/README.md

 ### Limitations

 **Conceptual Limitations:**
-- Users must define appropriate parameter ranges for their specific use case (though this is typically feasible as parameters in physical systems are usually bounded)
+- Users must define appropriate parameter ranges for their specific use case.
+This is typically feasible as parameters in physical systems are usually bounded
 - Parameter ambiguity can affect learning effectiveness (see "Canonical Representations" section)

 **Technical Limitations:**
 - Only one-dimensional independent variables are currently supported
-- Requires consistent sampling of the independent variable across datasets
+- Requires currently a consistent sampling of the independent variable across datasets

 These technical limitations can be addressed in future versions.
 If you need these features, please raise an issue on GitHub.